ssanj/hde-solutions/problem-defintion-2.md

 # Problem Definition 2

 You are given a checkout directory, a folder path and a config directory.
-Together the checkout directory + folder path is the project directory. you need to look for an executable script (`script.sh`) in the following order:
+Together the checkout directory + folder path form the project directory.
+You need to look for an executable script (`script.sh`) in the following order:

 - Look for the script in the config folder under the supplied folder path. if found execute it and return the result

 Eg:
 ```
 projectDir = checkoutDir/some/folder/path
-config/some/folder/path/script.sh -- script found, so execute it
+configDir/some/folder/path/script.sh -- script found, so execute it
 ```

 - If that fails then you need to search the project for build file that matches a particular language.
 The build file may not be found.